ZGF Architects

-ZGF Architects LLP (ZGF), formerly Zimmer Gunsul Frasca Partnership, is an American architectural firm founded in 1942, and based in Portland, Oregon, with seven offices in the United States and Canada.
+ZGF Architects LLP (ZGF), formerly Zimmer Gunsul Frasca Partnership, is an American architectural firm based in Portland, Oregon.
+It was founded in 1942 and has seven offices in the United States and Canada.

 History

 The company was founded in 1942 in Portland.
 In July 2009, the company moved into a new headquarters on Southwest 12th Avenue and Washington Street in downtown Portland, from Southwest Third and Oak.

 Operations

-As of 2024, ZGF has offices in Seattle, Los Angeles, Washington DC, New York City, and Denver in addition to the headquarters in Portland.
+As of 2024, ZGF has offices in Seattle, Los Angeles, Washington D.C., New York City, Denver, and Vancouver B.C., in addition to the headquarters in Portland.
 The Portland headquarters, the largest architecture firm in Portland, is the largest of the offices, employing about 280 people.
 Since 2013, the firm's managing partner has been Ted Hyman.